 Collaboration is at the heart of our business.
-We have around 7000 members of staff across our campus.
 From the Edinburgh Airport Ltd. team itself, spearheaded by the Executive board, to our partners from other businesses and organisations – we’re continually working together to create an airport that Scotland can be proud of.

 Get to know our teams and who does what…

 Giving a clear sense of purpose to our teams to ensure the airport continues to grow and improve.

 Ensuring the airport operations run smoothly and efficiently every day.